 Then one at a time: Take a line you commented out and hit ⌘-/ to bring that setting back into play.
 Rebuild, and decide what to do.
 Either:

-For those who wish to dive deeper into xcconfig files and how to get the most out of them, I recommend this article by my colleague Steve Kalkwarf: Care and Feeding of Xcode Configurations.
+For those who wish to dive deeper into xcconfig files and how to get the most out of them, I recommend this article by Steve Kalkwarf: Care and Feeding of Xcode Configurations.